Applelo/compotes/docs/guide/vue/composables.md

 # Vue Composables

-The [composable](https://vuejs.org/guide/reusability/composables.html) are the easy way to connect Compotes into VueJS hooks.
+The [composables](https://vuejs.org/guide/reusability/composables.html) are the easiest way to integrate Compote into your Vue application using the Composition API.

 First, [use a ref to get your HTMLElement ](https://vuejs.org/guide/essentials/template-refs.html) and pass it to your composable as a first argument.